Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Tucker - Memory Sub.md

 # Function of the Subsystem

-The role of the memory subsystem is to act as the non-volatile storage for the diagnostic tools data logs and error messages.
-The memory subsystem will handle the containment and output of important log files when the diagnostic tool is off and on respectively.
+The role of the memory subsystem is to act as the non-volatile storage for the users testing configurations and the input and output of specific crucial data logs.
+The memory subsystem will handle the containment and output of such settings and log files when the diagnostic tool is off and on respectively.

 # Specifications and Constraints
 The memory subsystem shall adhere to the following specifications and constraints: